The South Coast Rail will soon pull into the station

 Weekday direct service will run approximately every 70 minutes and on weekends approximately every 120 minutes.

-There will also be 16 new train cars, which will be be-level and include bathrooms, some tables and free wifi.
+There will be 16 new train cars, which will be bi-level and include bathrooms, some tables and free wifi.
 With the ability to transport 750 passengers to and from South Station, each bi-level train car can hold 150 passengers.